 4. Don’t Force Physical Contact

 Your cat will come to you when she feels safe to.
 This can be encouraged with food once the cat is more comfortable.
 Put a bit of the special baby food on your finger and have them lick it off.
 This initiates contact and allows the cat to have positive associations with you.
 To begin petting, extend a closed fist while you look away, and let the cat come to you and initiate any contact she feels comfortable with.
+Semi-feral cats take a lot of coaxing, and letting them approach you will build trust.

 5. Have Patience